-The weekly discussion paper examines one line of thought or argument or claim made in a course reading for that day (the day you are turning in the paper).
+You have the option of trying to boost your class discussion grade by submitting at most one two-page discussion paper on some course reading (prior to the discussion of that reading in class).
+This discussion paper would roughly substitute for one week's contributions to class discussion.
+Such a discussion paper examines one line of thought or argument or claim made in a course reading for that day (the day you are turning in the paper).
 In the paper you can highlight something in the reading you think would be a good focus for class discussion.
 You can present a claim or argument advanced by the course author.
 You can raise an objection to what the author is saying, or defend a controversial claim in the reading against some possible objection.
 You have a lot of choice as to what to do in the short paper.
-Trying to summarize the entire reading in a one-page paper is probably not a good idea, but you might summarize and clarify an argument in the reading that seems complicated or pivotal or both.
-The weekly discussion paper for each week is due at the start of class on any class day in that week and should discuss some part of the assigned reading for that day's class.
+Trying to summarize the entire reading in a two-page paper is probably not a good idea, but you might summarize and clarify an argument in the reading that seems complicated or pivotal or both.